 Everyone likes to feel in control of their life and have the freedom to make decisions based on what they feel is best for them.
-However there may come a time where this is no longer possible, due to diminished mental capacity, physical illness or a number of other reasons.
-In this scenario it is not necessarily a next of kin or family member that will be in charge of decisions for you, it could be whoever the Court of Protection deem to be most suitable.
-To avoid this happening it is really crucial that you consider making a lasting power of attorney to ensure that your wishes are communicated via those closest to you.
+However, there may come a time where this is no longer possible, due to diminished mental capacity, physical illness or a number of other reasons.
+If you do not make preparations for this possibility, it is not necessarily a next of kin or family member that will be in charge of decisions for you, it could be whoever the Court of Protection deem to be most suitable.
+To avoid this happening, it is really crucial that you consider making a lasting power of attorney to ensure that your wishes are communicated via those closest to you.

 Our expert Wills & Probate lawyers are able to assist you with preparation of: